GuidedProjects/ECommerceApp/NOTES/Design.md

 - **Feedback**: This entity stores the feedback provided by a user on the purchase of a product.

 # RESTful API + C# Clean Architecture
+## `ApiResponse<ConfirmationResponseDTO>`
-- **ApiResponse<ConfirmationResponseDTO>**: when the API operation performs a write action (such as Create, Update, Delete) and you only need to confirm the result rather than return the full object data.
+- When the API operation performs a write action (such as Create, Update, Delete) and you only need to confirm the result rather than return the full object data.
   - Common scenarios:
     - Creating a record but not returning full details.
     - Updating existing data.